Craig Pellowe: Gymnastic career

-He showed an interest in gymnastics at the age of six and later joined the city of truro gymnastics clubs where he became Cornwall champion and then the South West champion.
-He then had stints at more developed academies based in Exeter and Bristol and finally landed a place at the Centre of Excellence at Lilleshall where he continued to excel, gaining National recognition and he representing his country on a number of occasions.
+He showed an interest in gymnastics at the age of seven and later joined the City of Truro gymnastics club, where he became Cornwall champion and then the South West champion.
+He then had stints at more developed academies based in Exeter and Bristol and finally landed a place at the Centre of Excellence at Lilleshall.
+In 2001, he joined a training camp in South Africa, where he won the test event between teams.

-Injury deprived him of a chance to compete in the 2002 Commonwealth Games in which he was rated highly for the Pommel Horse.
+An ankle injury deprived him of a chance to compete in the 2002 Commonwealth Games.
 This injury proved to be damaging to Pellowe's career and eventually forced him to retire in early 2003.

-Personal life

-He is married to fellow former international gymnast Annika Reeder.
-The couple have 2 children, a boy, Oscar (born 2009) who died from a stroke in summer 2019 and was planted a tree in his name at his primary school, and a girl, Aurelia (born 2011).